MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSite.md

 ## SYNOPSIS
 Retrieve properties and relationships for a [site][] resource.\nA **site** resource represents a team site in SharePoint.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSite](/powershell/module/Microsoft.Graph.Sites/Get-MgSite?view=graph-powershell-v1.0)

 ## SYNTAX